zioncma/church-eduction-website/README.md

 # Church Education Website

-This project is a education resource website for the Sunday school of Zion Alliance Church.
+A responsive education resource website for the Sunday school of Zion Alliance Church.

-## Update the data
+## Update the content

-- Go to the root folder, and enter into `/src/data`, edit the JSON files.
-  - `courses.json` - all the course data will be shown in the Education page
-  - `growths.json` - all the data will be shown in the Growth page
-  - `news.json` - all the data will be shown in the News page
+- In order to achieve seperation of duties, the content data is migarated to npoint, a lightweight JSON storage service.
+Content updater must login in at npoint and edit.
+The front end will request data from its REST API in an AJAX way.

+## Content includes

-### News
+* News

-#### Data format
+  * Data format

-- Date: must be in MM/DD/YYYY format
+    * Date: must be in MM/DD/YYYY format

-### Growth
+* Growth
+* Courses

 ## Credits